monk-io/docs/_mkdocs/docs/use-cases.md

 -   **Devtools creep**: Using Kubernetes?
 Brush up on your Helm syntax, sign up to Terraform and get their EKS module, then repeat for the GCP portion of your app.
     <br>&#8594;
-    _Monk is one solution: compose with Hub templates, deploy from a single manifest, manage with the built-in Engine_.
+    _Monk is one solution: compose with Hub Kits, deploy from a single manifest, manage with the built-in Engine_.
 See [Monk ecosystem &#8594;
     ](key-concepts.md)

 -   **Cloud provider lock-in**: Managed services or manual deployments force you into specific providers, make future migration a pain, or make multi-cloud deployments simply too much of a hassle.
     <br>&#8594;
     \_Monk lets you use any combination of infrastructure and switch gears whenever you want.

--   **Moving clouds?** Simply add your new cloud's credentials with* `monk cluster provider add --provider=` \_and run your templates there.* See [Monk vs. other software &#8594;
+-   **Moving clouds?** Simply add your new cloud's credentials with* `monk cluster provider add --provider=` \_and run your Kits there.* See [Monk vs. other software &#8594;
     ](comparison.md)

 ## 1. Find Inspiration for Your Stack

 Whatever you're building, there's a chance someone somewhere made a similar stack work for them in the past.
 Why not piggyback on their experience and build on more solid ground?

-That's the idea behind Monk Templates: infinitely composable system blueprints, complete with provisioning instructions, that can get entire systems up and running anywhere.
+That's the idea behind Monk Kits: infinitely composable system blueprints, complete with provisioning instructions, that can get entire systems up and running anywhere.

 We're growing [Monk Hub](https://monkhub.io) into a repository not only for containers and components, but entire systems you can pick, tweak and make yours.

 ## 2. Build Your Stack with Ready Components

-Templates are written in MonkScript, a composable and scriptable flavor of YAML that lets you define your stack at any complexity level, with just a few lines of code:
+Kits are written in MonkScript, a composable and scriptable flavor of YAML that lets you define your stack at any complexity level, with just a few lines of code:

 : **Single containers**: pick ready-to-compose databases, APIs and services from the Hub.
-These are classified as `runnable` templates:
+These are classified as `runnable` Kits:

 ```
 ❯ monk list | grep runnable